saltukalakus/idiomatic-rust-snippets/src/essentials/types/trait.md

 ### Purpose of Traits

-**Define Shared Behavior**: Traits allow you to define methods that can be shared across different types.
+**Define Shared Behavior**: Traits allow you to define methods that can be shared across different types.<br/>

-**Enable Polymorphism**: Traits enable polymorphism, allowing you to write code that can operate on different types in a generic way.
+**Enable Polymorphism**: Traits enable polymorphism, allowing you to write code that can operate on different types in a generic way.<br/>

-**Abstract Over Types**: Traits allow you to abstract over types, enabling you to write more flexible and reusable code.
+**Abstract Over Types**: Traits allow you to abstract over types, enabling you to write more flexible and reusable code.<br/>

 In the sample code below the Greet trait is defined with a single method greet.
 The Greet trait is implemented for two structs, Person and Dog.